Protests pile pressure on Iran after admission of plane strike

 Riot police fired teargas at thousands of Iranians who had taken to the streets late on Saturday in the capital and other cities, many chanting “Death to the dictator”, directing their anger at Iran’s top authority, Supreme Leader Ali Khamenei.

-Images and reports of the protests were carried by state-affiliated news agencies, alongside videos on social media.
+Reports of the protests were carried by state-affiliated news agencies, while video clips circulated on social media.

 Tehran residents told Reuters that police had stepped up their presence in the capital on Sunday morning.